You are here: HomeWriting Out Loud › Conceptual Practices of Power

 Questions

-1. What does Smith mean when she writes that “the relevances of sociology are organized in terms of a perspective on the world” and to whose perspective, specifically, is she referring?
+1. What does Smith mean when she writes that “the relevances of sociology are organized in terms of a perspective on the world?”
+Whose perspective does she see sociology as organized around?

 2. What are the two elements of “bifurcated consciousness” that Smith characterizes as comprising women’s experiences with sociology?